yusheeshee/thelazycloset/README.md

 # Getting Started
 1. Download the zip file from https://github.com/yusheeshee/thelazycloset
-2. Extract and open the files on your choice of platform.
+2. Extract and open the files on your choice of platform
-3. Open main.dart and run the file.
+3. Open main.dart and run the file

+# Built with
+Flutter

 # Proposed Level of Achievement
 Apollo 11